 One of the most inspiring and picturesque short holes in Staffordshire.
 The 12th has it all, a gorgeous view from the raised tee and a big test ahead, the greenside pond, bunkers and trees plus a left to right sloping green all lie in wait to ensure that a par is very well earned.
 Image below shows the 12th looking back up to the tee.

 Head professional Adam McCandless has a well stocked shop with good practice facilities on hand.
-A great society venue too, with some competitive packages to play and relax in the clubhouse in a welcoming environment with a good range of refreshment options.
+A great society venue too, with 7 day a week availability and some competitive packages to play and relax in the clubhouse in a welcoming environment with a good range of refreshment options.
 If you live close by, you could do a lot worse than to consider membership here, always lots going on competitively and socially.
 A proud member run club that does things right.

 Mandy Ambert – MG Lady Editor – Trentham GC – h/cap 12